fivetran/dbt_apple_store_source/models/docs.md

 {% docs impressions_unique_device %} The number of unique devices that viewed your app icon in a list alongside other apps, including in search results, charts, and the Today, Apps, and Games tabs.
 Page views are not included in these counts.
 In the models, this is deduplicated across the given grain. {% enddocs %}

-{% docs installations %} The number of time your app is installed on a device. {% enddocs %}
+{% docs installations %} The number of times your app is installed. {% enddocs %}

 {% docs page_views %} The number of times a user was presented with a dedicated page for your app or in-app event. {% enddocs %}